 UPS Shipping Method allows you to get shipping rates from the UPS API.
 It requires that your server uses SimpleXML.
 The extension primarily works with measurements in Inches (in) and weight in Pounds (lbs), but other units can be converted automatically.
-Returned rates’ currency is based on origin country in the shipping instance setting.
+Returned rates’ currency is based on the origin country in the shipping instance setting.

 UPS can calculate quotes for both domestic and international parcels.

 - Download the extension from your WooCommerce dashboard.

 - Go to Plugins > Add New > Upload and select the ZIP file you just downloaded.

 - Click Install Now, and then Activate.

 - To create a UPS account and obtain your UPS API credentials, sign up at UPS Developer Kit.

 - After signing in, in the Access and Administration section select Manage Access Keys, then Request New Access Key.

 - Fill out the first two form fields as follows: